Jennifer Katherine Shields

 Role covered everything from building, facilities, and operation management,

 administration and accounts, exhibition production, developing and coordinating public programming, managing sponsor relationships and volunteers, and curatorial work.
-Examples of significant exhibition production include David Shrigley's Lose Your Mind and Tiffany Singh's A Collective Voice.
+Examples of significant exhibition production include David Shrigley's Lose Your Mind and Pauline Rhodes' Time Ongoing.
+Examples of curation include Anne Noble's Phantasm and Mitchell Bright's Cultivated.

 Show host, temp admin, & playlist curator